 You also have a right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered.
 These commitments are set out in the NHS Constitution.

-If you do not want your personal information to be shared and used for purposes other than your care and treatment, then you should contact the GP Practice you are registered with and ask for further information about how to register your objections.
+If you do not want your personal information to be shared and used for purposes other than your care and treatment, then you should contact the GP practice you are registered with and ask for further information about how to register your objections.
 This should not affect the care and treatment you receive.
-See section on Patient Control of Information for further details

 You may want to prevent confidential information about you from being shared or used for any purpose other than providing your care.